gnieboer/tsp-redesign/pages/privacy-plan/protecting-pii.md

 ## Minimizing the Collection of PII

 FRTIB complies with the Privacy Act’s requirement to limit the collection of PII from individuals.
 FRTIB maintains only relevant and necessary information about individuals, in accordance with a legally authorized purpose.
-FRTIB also complies with the Office of Management and Budget (OMB) Circular A-130, Managing Information as a Strategic Resource, which directs agencies to eliminate unnecessary collections, maintenance, and uses of Social Security numbers (SSN).
+FRTIB also complies with the Office of Management and Budget (OMB) Circular A-130, _Managing Information as a Strategic Resource_, which directs agencies to eliminate unnecessary collections, maintenance, and uses of Social Security numbers (SSN).

 FRTIB’s Privacy Division maintains an inventory of PII holdings and uses the PTA, PIA, and SORN processes to identify methods to further reduce the data the Agency collects and to ensure, to the maximum extent practicable, that such holdings are accurate, relevant, timely, and complete.
 Moreover, FRTIB’s SAOP ensures FRTIB minimizes the collection and use of participant information contained on TSP forms and correspondence.

 ## Handling and Transmitting PII

 FRTIB requires strict handling guidelines for employees and contractors who handle PII due to the nature of the data and the increased risk to an individual if data were to be compromised.
-Methods for handling PII include, but are not limited to the following, and must be done in accordance with FRTIB’s approved records schedules:
+Methods for properly handling PII include, but are not limited to the following, and must be done in accordance with FRTIB’s approved records schedules:

 - Store sensitive PII on secure FRTIB network, systems, and FRTIB-approved media;
 - Secure sensitive paper PII data by locking it in desks and filing cabinets;